SobiAtLarge/spotify-tracks-popularity/README.md

 1. Schema evolution, that is why the data is kept in raw json format in string.
 2. Infra as code, I think is very important for the project at the finance team, thats why I implemented it here.
 3. clamity: developing on a windows machine, no local bash, used a docker image for dev/deployment environemnt.
-4. NO proper deployments, deployment of the app-image and the dag is done in terraform, not ideal, but quick and dirty- time limitation.
+4. NO proper deployments, deployment of the app-image and the dag is done in terraform, not ideal, but quick and dirty- time limitations ...

 ## Next steps:
 1. Setup secret manager for spotify client secrets and service account keys.